DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 ## Final Steps

-At the final steps, we should display the current column's caption near the select box and add the `Clear` button that clears the selected value.
-Since these steps do not add anything to the concepts explained earlier, we will go over them briefly:
+At the final steps, we should display the current column's caption near the select box and add the `Clear` button that clears the selected value:

-* Add the `clearToolbarFilterValue` action to the `ToolbarFilterState` plugin.
-The action should clear the `filterValue` in the state.
+* Add the `clearToolbarFilterValue` action to the `ToolbarFilterState` plugin to clear the `filterValue`.
 * Add the `Button` widget next to the select box in the `ToolbarFilter` plugin and use `clearToolbarFilterValue` as the `onClick` event handler.
-* We have already implemented the `toolbarFilterColumnTitle` getter in the `ToolbarFilterState` plugin.
+* We implemented the `toolbarFilterColumnTitle` getter in the `ToolbarFilterState` plugin.
 Add an `InputLabel` to the `ToolbarFilter` plugin and use the result of the getter to display the column name in the label.

-The following code shows the last additions.
+The following code shows the last additions:

 *file toolbar-filter-state.js:*
 ```jsx